-SHEEO is launching a new state policy academy focused on supporting states in expanding data capacity and developing policy infrastructure for integrating and using basic needs information in state postsecondary data systems.
+SHEEO has launched a new state policy academy focused on supporting states in expanding data capacity and developing policy infrastructure for integrating and using basic needs information in state postsecondary data systems.

-A call for state teams was issued in mid-October to identify up to seven states to participate in a three-year initiative developed in partnership with the ECMC Foundation.
+Following a call for state teams in late 2024, seven states – Arizona, California, Georgia, Hawai’i, Kentucky, Minnesota, and New York – have been chosen to participate in a three-year initiative developed in partnership with the ECMC Foundation.
 The Basic Needs Academy will help support state teams as they develop or leverage their existing capacity to define, align, collect, and use basic needs data to improve policy and decision making, engage stakeholders, inform programming and services, and support students.

 Background